-14. Chairperson's role in meetings
+14. Chairperson and Tumu Taiao role in meetings

-14.1 Council meetings
+14.1.
+Chairperson's role at Council meetings

 The Chairperson must preside at meetings of the council unless they vacate the chair for a part or all of a meeting.
 If the Chairperson is absent from a meeting or vacates the chair, the deputy Chairperson must act as chairperson.
 If the deputy Chairperson is also absent the local authority members who are present must elect a member to be the Chairperson at that meeting.
 This person may exercise the meeting responsibilities, duties and powers of the Chairperson for that meeting.